 UAS issues diplomas three times per year: in late September following the summer session, in February following the fall semester and in June following the spring semester.
 Commencement ceremonies are only held once a year, in May.
 Students who complete degree requirements during the academic year are invited to participate in the May ceremony.
 Degree candidates must be within six credits or two courses of degree completion by the end of the spring semester to be eligible to attend that spring's commencement ceremony.

 Graduation with Honors

-For transfer students to be considered for graduation with honors they must have a 3.50 cumulative GPA in all attempted UAS credits and 24 resident credits for and associate and 48 resident credits for a bachelors.
+For transfer students to be considered for graduation with honors they must have a 3.50 cumulative GPA in all attempted UAS credits and 24 resident credits for an associate and 42 resident credits for a bachelors.

 Once those requirements are met, cumulative GPA is calculated combining all college work attempted at UAS, as well as all college work attempted at any other institutions attended, including repeated credits and any credits that may not have been accepted for transfer.

 Occupational Endorsement candidates must formally apply for completion by filling out the application for graduation the term they are planning on completing.